 Still skeptical about going out without sunscreen?

-Stay tuned for Part 2 where I share my own family’s story of applying these exact principles to avoid sunburn all summer long without using sunscreen!
+Read Part 2 of this series where I share my own family’s story of applying these exact principles to avoid sunburn all summer long without using sunscreen!

 Disclaimer: Information on this site is intended only for informational purposes and is not a substitute for medical advice.
 Always consult with a trusted healthcare provider before implementing significant dietary change.
 Read additional disclaimer info here.